CARTAvis/manual_source/source/analysis_tools.rst

    Due to a CASA issue, image of "Median coordinate" cannot be generated.
 The request of "Median coordinate" is ignored automatically.

 .. warning::
-   In a resumed session after a broken connetion to the backend, all in-memory images, such as the images generated with the moment generator, are lost.
+   In a resumed session after a broken connection to the backend, all in-memory images, such as the images generated with the moment generator, are lost.
 Those images will not be accessible in the resumed session.

 .. _profile_fitting:

 Profile fitting
 ---------------
-As of v2.0, the profile fitting function can be applied to the spectral profiler widget as an estimate of the spectral line properties, such as amplitude, FWHM, center, and intergrated area.
+As of v2.0, the profile fitting function can be applied to the spectral profiler widget as an estimate of the spectral line properties, such as amplitude, FWHM, center, and integrated area.
 The profile fitting function is available via the "Fitting" button at the top-right corner of the spectral profiler widget.

 .. raw:: html